Irene25John/Phoneme-Classification-with-MLP-CMU-11-785/README.md

 ## Model Architecture

-A **diamond-shaped MLP** — wide in the middle, narrowing towards both ends.
+A **inverted pyramid MLP** — wide in the beginning, narrowing towards the end.
 This allows the network to first expand its representational capacity to capture complex patterns, then progressively compress them into a discriminative output space.

 ```
 Input  →  [2240]  →  [2048]  →  [1024]  →  [512]  →  [256]  →  [128]  →  Output [40]